University of Sydney Partnership

 All education units of study require special approval, which means you should be prepared to wait a few extra weeks for a decision.

 If you are a fine or visual arts major, you will probably want to take courses at the Sydney College of the Arts, located at the Rozelle Campus.
 This campus is a 40-minute bus ride from the main campus where you will be living.
 The cost of commuting is your responsibility.
 If you are admitted, you will be allowed to work in a studio in your chosen field while also studying studio theory and techniques.
-You must include a portfolio with your Unit of Study Enrolment form.
-The portfolio should include the following: The portfolio may be presented in one of the following formats: VHF video, photographic, CD or DVD ROM.
+You must include a portfolio with your Class Interest Form.
+The portfolio may be presented in one of the following formats: VHF video, photographic, CD or DVD ROM.
 Should consist of 10 pieces maximum.
 Items should be relevant and representative of your abilities and interest.
 Items do not need to be directly relevant to the area which you would like to study at Sydney.

-These courses have limited space and require students to provide descriptions of previous courses with their Unit of Study Enrolment form.
+These courses have limited space and require students to provide descriptions of previous courses with their Class Interest Form.
 The courses in this faculty are on the Cumberland campus, which is about an hour by public transportation from the main campus.
 If you are going to take courses at Cumberland, we suggest that you try to take all of your courses on this campus rather than trying to commute between the City and Cumberland campuses.
 The cost of commuting is your responsibility.

 It is difficult for most U.S. undergraduates to qualify to take law and criminology courses at Sydney.
 While the courses are technically available, they will require special approval, which means you should be prepared to wait a few extra weeks for a decision.
 Please check to make sure you meet any prerequisites.

 Study abroad students may not take courses in either of these two faculties.
-There are courses available to study abroad students in anatomy and histology, immunology, pathology, pharmacology and physiology as long as prerequisites are met and previous course work is included along with the Unit of Study Enrolment form.
+There are courses available to study abroad students in anatomy and histology, immunology, pathology, pharmacology and physiology as long as prerequisites are met and previous course work is included along with the Class Interest Form.
 The above mentioned courses are found in the Faculty of Science.

 Students may take courses in music in two different ways at the University of Sydney Conservatorium of Music.
 The Conservatorium is located about 20 minutes from the main campus by public transport.
 The cost of commuting is your responsibility.
 Non-performance courses Coursework in music history, theory and composition is offered under the course code MUSC.
 Students who are music majors may also take courses under MCGY.